BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Sharlyne-ben/README.md

 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?

+Diagrams: Great for showing processes or relationships between components.
+Charts: Useful for comparing data or showing trends.
+Infographics: Good for summarizing large amounts of information in an easily digestible format.
+Screenshots/Walkthroughs: Effective for guiding users through software interfaces or steps.

 ## 9. How do headings and subheadings improve the readability and organization of technical documents?

 ## 10. What are some best practices for creating effective headings and subheadings?
 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
 ## 12. How can you succinctly convey the purpose and key features of a product?